The EU Adaption of Important Chapter 11 Provisions

 - non-consenting prepetition secured lenders that are primed are ‘adequately protected’.

 In practice, the requirement to ensure that prepetition secured lenders are adequately protected means that they cannot be primed without receiving replacement liens or in circumstances where there is a significant equity cushion.
 In reality, this usually means, where DIP financing is pursued in Chapter 11 proceedings, it is often provided by the existing lenders (or a subset of the existing lenders) who in effect prime themselves by putting in place a priority facility.
-By contrast, in the United Kingdom, there are no provisions for priority financing to be introduced after a company has filed for a restructuring plan.
+By contrast, in the United Kingdom, there are no provisions for priority financing to be introduced after a company has filed for a restructuring plan - although the restructuring plan itself can and indeed is often used to arrange and implement new super priority funding.
 DIP loans are often essential to allow the debtor to bridge to the plan of reorganisation process although the trend in the US is to planned pre-packaged bankruptcies, which in some cases are confirmed in a matter of weeks or days.
 That also reduces the need to incur extensive DIP loans since the debtor is not in a Chapter 11 proceeding for any significant length of time.

 In the Netherlands, emergency funding (including related security) required during the restructuring efforts that is approved by the court is protected from avoidance actions based on fraudulent preference.
 While this presents the possibility of introducing new financing on a protected basis, it may prove challenging for a debtor to access this if all its collateral is already secured on existing financing.
 The position is similar in Germany where the restructuring plan may also cover the provision of new financing where, on the basis of the plan, this is necessary to finance the restructuring.
 Such financing, as well as any security provided in respect thereof, is in principle excluded from clawback in a subsequent insolvency and privileged with regard to lender liability.
 However, this privilege only applies to the granting of new financing and pertaining security, but not to its repayment.
 Extensions and deferrals of existing loans are not covered by the term ‘new financing’ and therefore do not qualify for the aforementioned privileges.